 No stranger to a fake tan, we suspect Joey would enjoy the glitter and sequins, but we're not sure whether he had any dancing skills.

-After the success of Rev Richard Coles last year, the priest could be the next religious leader to show off their Saturday night dancefloor skills.
+After the success of Rev Richard Coles last year, priest Kate could be the next religious leader to show off their Saturday night dancefloor skills.

-Strictly has had Olympians, politicians and pop legends, but it has never had an Oscar winner.
-The former Hollyoaks actress who bagged an Academy Award at the start of the year is apparently on the producers wishlist for 2018.
+Strictly has had Olympians, politicians and pop legends grace the dancefloor, but never an Oscar winner.
+The former Hollyoaks actress who bagged an Academy Award at the start of the year is apparently on the producers' wishlist for 2018.

 Radio 2 presenter and former TV show host Anneka Rice is the latest star rumoured to be joining the Strictly 2018 cast - with some tabloids saying that she has already 'signed up' for the series.